fj17x/HTMLPreview/README.md

-A chrome extension I created to preview .html files directly from Github.
+A chrome extension I created to preview .html files directly from GitHub.